Green Bay’s 2022 non-conference schedule seems to be set.

 The full Horizon League schedule is expected to be released sometime this week according to a tweet from the league’s official account.

-Here is what we know so far about the Phoenix non-conference schedule: (last update 6/21/22)
+Here is what we know so far about the Phoenix schedule:

-Green Bay is supposed to open the season at Indiana State on Tuesday, November 8th, however that is Election Day across the United States.
-The NCAA passed a rule in 2020 that states student athletes “will not practice and compete, among other countable athletically related activities, on the first Tuesday after Nov.
+Green Bay will open the season at Indiana State on either Monday, November 7th or Tuesday, November 8th.
+With November 8th being Election Day, this game will likely be played on November 7th due to the NCAA passing a rule in 2020 that states student athletes “will not practice and compete, among other countable athletically related activities, on the first Tuesday after Nov.
 1 every year” in order to “provide a day each year dedicated to increasing opportunities for Division I athletes to participate in civic engagement.”

 The game is the return leg of a home-and-home series with the Sycamores.
 Green Bay had a twelve-point second half lead against Indiana State in the season opener at the Kress Center last season but ultimately lost 81-77.

 The Sycamores finished 11-20 overall last season and 4-14 in the MVC.

 Green Bay then travels to Georgetown to face the Hoyas in a road game as part of the Jamaica Classic on November 12th before playing a buy game in Madison against the Wisconsin Badgers on November 15th.